Create-Community/Website/content/faqs.md

 {{< details title="Learn More" summary="**Do I Need Membership?**">}}

-<a style="margin-left: 130px"> No, there will be a free-to-use work area available to everyone. but power tools and machinery, materials, and reserved space will have fees.</a>
+No, there will be a free-to-use work area available to everyone. but power tools and machinery, materials, and reserved space will have fees.

 {{< /details >}}